-Fortunately, there are some telltale signs that will present themselves indicating that it’s time to replace upper control arms before any sort of disaster strikes.
-It’s a good idea to take note of these signs if you have an inkling that your Control Arms may need to be replaced, or if you simply want to be prepared when the time comes.
+Fortunately, there are some telltale signs that will present themselves indicating that it's time to replace upper control arms before any sort of disaster strikes.
+It's a good idea to take note of these signs if you have an inkling that your adjustable upper Control Arms may need to be replaced, or if you simply want to be prepared when the time comes.
+Shop from all of our lift and leveling products to increase the performance of your truck and stand out on the road.

 There are two types of indications that you'll receive that it's time to replace upper control arms: those from the control arm itself, and those from your vehicle.
 We'll dive into both types individually, so you have a thorough picture.